yassinebenaid/bunster/docs/features/pipelines.md

 The output of each command in the pipeline is connected via a pipe to the input of the next command.
 That is, each command reads the previous command’s output.
 This connection is performed before any redirections specified by `command1`.

-Each command in the pipeline runs asynchronously in the background.
+Each command in the pipeline runs asynchronously in a [sub-shell](/features/groups-and-subshells).
 The pipeline waits for all commands to finish before it exits.

 An example of a pipeline can be illustrated as follows: